 Orbital hematoma is most often due to zygomatic fracture.
 Diplopia may be present as a result of orbital hematoma.
 Facial paresthesias or hypesthesias of the upper lip and cheek occur if the infraorbital nerve is damaged at the infraorbital foramen or more posteriorly in the orbital floor, where the infraorbital canal constitutes an area of weakness.

 Carotid artery dissection.
 Spontaneous carotid artery dissection sometimes mimics migraine headache and is in the differential diagnosis of sudden-onset “thunderclap” headaches.
 Carotid artery dissection may also be associated with visual symptoms that resemble migrainous visual aura.
 Most patients with carotid artery dissection present with unilateral headache and facial or neck pain, followed by focal cerebral ischemic symptoms, retinal ischemia, or oculosympathetic palsy.
-However, pain as the only symptom of cervical artery dissection is rare and only sporadically reported.
+However, pain as the only symptom of cervical artery dissection is rare.
 In a series of 44 patients with cervical artery dissection, only 2 presented with pain alone (Sturzenegger 1995).
 Headache or neck pain typically is ipsilateral to the side of dissection.
-In patients with an internal carotid artery dissection, pain is limited to the anterior head in 60%.
 Pain is limited to the anterior head in 60% of patients with an internal carotid artery dissection.
+Unfortunately, persistent pain is common (Schytz et al 2014).
 A recent meta-analysis did not show differences between anticoagulation or antiplatelet treatment for stroke prevention after dissection (Kennedy et al 2012).

 Orbital causes of painful ophthalmoplegia include the orbital diseases mentioned above (eg, orbital cellulitis, abscess) and neoplasms at the orbital apex (primary, contiguous, or metastatic).
 Nonorbital causes of painful ophthalmoplegia include intracranial, cranial, pericranial, and metastatic neoplasms.
 Common primary intracranial neoplasms causing painful ophthalmoplegia would include pituitary adenoma, meningioma, and craniopharyngioma.
 Cranial tumors include chondroma, multiple myeloma, and lymphoma.
 Nasopharyngeal carcinoma is a relatively common cause, and biopsy should be obtained if another cause cannot be easily identified.
 Intracranial hypertension can cause a sixth nerve palsy as a false localizing sign.